aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

-# Dragon-taming with Tailbiter, a Python compiler
+# Dragon-taming with Tailbiter, a bytecode compiler

 > "Python is about having the simplest, dumbest compiler imaginable."
 > ---Guido van Rossum, *Masterminds of Programming*